Delaware Quilts

 Double Monkey Wrench

-For a 12 inch finished Double Monkey Wrench block you will need:
+For the Double Monkey Wrench block you will need:

 Two 4 7/8 inch squares of a medium (mine is the green)